 Our client is a prestigious sports writer who lives and works from a home office on an historic Vermont farm.
-The architectural challenge was to convert an out-of-use cow barn and milking parlor into a year-round writing studio while minimizing the impact on the original, small, pristine farmstead.
-This 557 square foot space incorporates two levels: the main floor and a loft.
+The architectural challenge was to convert an out-of-use cow barn and milking parlor into a year-round writing studio while minimizing the aesthetic effect on the original, small, pristine farmstead.
+The space incorporates two levels: the main floor and a loft.
 The main level is an introspective, contemplative, and quiet space for research and study.
-A crank mechanism lets our client move the loft back and forth the length of the building to capture optimal sunlight and views – a constant connection to the natural environment.
+A crank mechanism fashioned out of a salvaged dairy barn stanchion and farm equipment gears lets our client move the loft back and forth the length of the building to capture optimal sunlight and views – a constant connection to the natural environment.

 “The process of repurposing an old building was thoroughly collaborative and more rewarding than I ever thought it could be.
 And VIA was every bit as enthusiastic as I was to tackle this project, and it showed every step of the way.
 I was impressed by–and found really rewarding–the up-front discussions in which Ashar sounded me out about how I worked, what my hopes for the finished product were, etc. That indicated to me a holistic way of approaching the project.
 And it set a great collaborative tone from the outset.”